YouTube influencers, not mainstream media, dominate political interviewing in India: Study

 Influencers and independent journalists consistently outperformed traditional and digital media channels.
 Politicians’ interviews with influencers or independent journalists on an average saw nearly ten times the views as those with mainstream media outlets.

-“Politicians are increasingly turning to social media influencers for interviews,” the study notes, attributing this trend to the ability of influencers to connect with newer audiences in polarised environments, present politicians in a relaxed setting, and avoid the grilling often associated with professional journalists.
-The study notes that only widely popular politicians can hope to secure an interview with influencers who have large followings.
+“Politicians are increasingly turning to social media influencers for interviews,” the study noted, attributing this trend to the ability of influencers to connect with newer audiences in polarised environments, present politicians in a relaxed setting, and avoid the grilling often associated with professional journalists.
+The study noted that only widely popular politicians can hope to secure an interview with influencers who have large followings.

 “Mainstream and digital news channels have thousands of videos and tend to produce a large amount of content on a daily basis,” the study noted.
 “Influencers, on the other hand, have a much smaller output, but this output is heavily advertised and, on average, gets much more viewership.”